 For More Information

-Monnat, Shannon M., "There are Multiple and Geographically Distinct Opioid Crises in the U.S." (2020).
-Lerner Center for Public Health Promotion: Population Health Research Brief Series.
+Monnat, Shannon M., "There are Multiple and Geographically Distinct Opioid Crises in the U.S." (2019).
+Population Health Research Brief Series.
 106.

 Creative Commons License